joshhighet/bebop/README.md

 - the favicon discovery will attempt to parse the icon from any HTML, falling back to hardcoded paths
 - if found, the favicon is downloaded and an [MurmurHash](https://commons.apache.org/proper/commons-codec/apidocs/org/apache/commons/codec/digest/MurmurHash3.html) is computed
-- the hash is searched against <todo>
+- the hash is searched against the following engines where credentials are provided `shodan:http.favicon.hash`, `censys:services.http.response.favicons.md5_hash`, `binaryedge:web.favicon.mmh3` & `zoomeye:iconhash`

 _to avoid noise, a list of the top 200 favicons have been added to this repository - if a finding is matched, it will not be considered unique - see the housekeeping section for details_